dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 And over here, happily enough, let me resize a little bit, is our first file, which is empty right now, that we're going to write our first Karel program.
 So what commands might we consider Karel actually doing from the list you have here, to sort of affect what we want to happen in the world?

-Student:[Inaudible].
+Student: [Inaudible].

-Instructor (Mehran Sahami):Yeah, so we want to move.
+Instructor (Mehran Sahami): Yeah, so we want to move.
 Okay, and then what do we want to do?

-Student:[Inaudible].
+Student: [Inaudible].

 Instructor (Mehran Sahami):PickBeeper, then move.
 Notice at that point we could have actually done something else.
 This is part of the art of programming.
 There's actually many ways to solve the problem.
 We're just going to happen to pick one.
 So we've moved.
 We've picked the beeper.
 We've moved again, and now what do we do?

-Student:Go to the left.
+Student: Go to the left.

 Instructor (Mehran Sahami):Turn left.
 What happens if we turn left?

-Student:[Inaudible].
+Student: [Inaudible].

 Instructor (Mehran Sahami):Right, then what are we going to do?

-Student:Move.
+Student: Move.

 Instructor (Mehran Sahami):Move.
 And now what do we want?

-Student:[Inaudible].
-Instructor (Mehran Sahami):Yeah, conceptually what we'd like to do is turn right, right?
+Student: [Inaudible].
+Instructor (Mehran Sahami): Yeah, conceptually what we'd like to do is turn right, right?
 At this point, Karel's like, "No, man.
 I'm just, you know, I'm left wing.
 What can I do?
 I turn left.
 That's what I do."
 And you kind of think about it, and you say, "That's all right, because really the world is just one big spectrum, and if you go around far enough to one side, you end up on the other."
 So if we make you turn left three times, that's equivalent to essentially turning 90 degrees to the right.

 So here, we turn left, turn left, and turn left.
 All right, now what do we do?

-Student:Move.
+Student: Move.

 Instructor (Mehran Sahami):Move.
 So we sort of go up the step.
 PutBeeper and move to the last spot.
 Now, at this point we'd like to think, oh good times, we can just run this and it's a Karel program, and life is happy.
 In fact, this is not a valid Karel program.
 What this is, is an algorithm.